moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-vocabulary.md

 Axios is a promise-based HTTP Client for node.js and the browser.
 It is isomorphic (= it can run in the browser and nodejs with the same codebase).
 On the server-side it uses the native node.js http module, while on the client (browser) it uses XMLHttpRequests.

+DM: todoMM: good. move this to web-vocabulary
 ## A relative URL

 Is a URL that only includes the path.
 The `path` is everything that comes after the `domain`, including the `directory` and `slug`.
+EX: /path/to/file.html

 Because relative URLs don't include the entire URL structure, it is assumed that when linking a relative URL, it uses the same `protocol`, `subdomain` and domain as the page it's on.
+- see project-info/teamdm/tech/web/anatomy-of-a-url/anatomy-of-a-url-vocabulary.md